Archbishop Desmond M. Tutu

 In his work, he has publicly denounced tyranny and terrorism in all its forms, including communism, terrorism, invasive wars around the world, suicide bombers and the mistreatment of innocent people anywhere, and he a champion of the universal application of the rule of law.
 In this regard, he has been especially vocal in his criticism of Zimbabwean President Robert Mugabe, calling on him to step down, and urging all African leaders to denounce him.
 He has also pled for free trade to the G8 leaders, and he has been a tireless campaigner in support of controlling TB and HIV, having also served as Honorary Chairman for the Global AIDS Alliance.

-In 1996 he retired as Archbishop of Cape Town and was named Archbishop Emeritus.
-Today he is a Professor of Theology at Emory University and his books include Crying in the Wilderness, Hope and Suffering, and The Rainbow People of God.
+In 1996 he retired as Archbishop of Cape Town and was named Archbishop Emeritus, then served as Professor of Theology at Emory University.
+His books include Crying in the Wilderness, Hope and Suffering, and The Rainbow People of God.

-Archbishop Tutu also currently serves a s a Member of the United Nations Council on Human Rights and the International Criminal Court's Trust Fund for Victims, and he has been named a Grand Officer of the Légion d'honneur.
-He is also the recipient of the Albert Schweitzer Prize for Humanitarianism, Gandhi Peace Prize, Pacem in Terris Award, Order of Merit Grand Cross, Sydney Peace Prize, Order for Meritorious Service Award (Gold), Archbishop of Canterbury's Award for Outstanding Service to the Anglican Communion, Prix d'Athene, Bishop John T. Walker Distinguished Humanitarian Service Award, Family of Man Gold Medal Award, and Martin Luther King, Jr. Non Violent Peace Prize.
+Archbishop Tutu also served as a Member of the United Nations Council on Human Rights and the International Criminal Court's Trust Fund for Victims, and he has been named a Grand Officer of the Légion d'honneur.
+He was also the recipient of the Albert Schweitzer Prize for Humanitarianism, Gandhi Peace Prize, Pacem in Terris Award, Order of Merit Grand Cross, Sydney Peace Prize, Order for Meritorious Service Award (Gold), Archbishop of Canterbury's Award for Outstanding Service to the Anglican Communion, Prix d'Athene, Bishop John T. Walker Distinguished Humanitarian Service Award, Family of Man Gold Medal Award, and Martin Luther King, Jr. Non Violent Peace Prize.